Like1Shot/BK894-895-LCR-Meter-USB/README.md

 For more details and to modify this code, look at the [programming manual] bellow....

 - select device
-- start/target value, step value --> will create an array (ex. start = -5.0V; target = 5.0V, step = 0.1V
+- start/target value, step value --> creates an array
+  (ex. start = -5.0V; target = 5.0V, step = 0.1V
 --> [-5.0, -4.9 ...
 4.9, 5.0, 4.9 ...-5.0]
 - select measurement type